alkinkasap/Bind9-dns-manager/README.md

 Bind9 DNSManager

-This program aims to ease updating **db.local** file of Bind9 Dns Manager.
+This simple bash script aims to ease updating **db.local** file of Bind9 Dns Manager.

 A sudo user could run it to manipulate **db.local** file.